Dave 24/7 Webcam

 soon creeped out or bothered by the idea.
 When the consumer web was young people were enthralled

-soon made the top of the list of recklessly dangerous Interwebs stuff.
+soon made the top of the list of recklessly dangerous interwebs stuff.

 Webcams were also directly tied to desktop PCs which were soon replaced by portable laptops and mobile devices.

-was doing everything the desktop did, but portably?) any webcam driven by them was simply abandoned.
+As personal computers slowly failed or became outdated, any webcam driven by them was simply abandoned.

 to keep the fun going.